zero456/poml/README.md

 - [mini-poml-rs](https://github.com/linmx0130/mini-poml-rs) – Experimental Rust-based POML renderer for environments without JavaScript or Python interpreters.
 - [poml-ruby](https://github.com/GhennadiiMir/poml) – Ruby gem implementation of POML for Ruby applications.
+- [ai-chatbot-with-python-and-angular](https://github.com/hereandnowai/ai-chatbot-with-python-and-angular) – A chatbot built with Python and Angular (version 20), utilizing POML for prompting and the Langchain framework.
+Developed by HERE AND NOW AI.

 ## Contributing